-It’s when you feel a certain emotion for a long period of time that it becomes your norm.
+When you feel a certain emotion for a long period of time, it can become your norm.

-For instance, depression and anxiety can become the norm to someone.
-This person has felt depressed and anxious to the extent of being numb to these emotions.
+For instance, depression and anxiety can become the norm to someone if this person feels depressed most of the time.

 Arousal Addiction: When You Screw Up Your Dopamine System

-This might surprise many of you, but it’s something that we need to think seriously about.
+This might surprise many of you, but it is something that we need to think seriously about.

 Right here I want to talk about arousal addiction specifically.

 Arousal Addiction is a little bit different than the normal addiction.

 And this difference is what screws us up even more.

 - Arousal addiction is not about getting more of the addictive substance.
 It’s about novelty and getting exposed to different dopamine-inducing sources.